dvershinin/fds/README.md

  Blocking and managing blocked IP addresses, is where, unfortunately, `firewall-cmd` is very awkward to use.
  And if you're using Cloudflare firewall, you also want to propagate your blocked IP addresses there for even better protection.

-`fds` is the CLI wrapper for FirewallD/Cloudflare, that you'll love to use any day.
+`fds` is the CLI client for FirewallD/Cloudflare, that you'll love to use any day.

+It is an alternative (to `firewall-cmd`) client for FirewallD.

 It makes the task of managing your FirewallD easy and human-friendly :-)